inferadb/control/docs/overview.md

 ### Tenant Isolation at Storage Layer

-The Server API enforces tenant isolation by prefixing all storage operations with the `vault_id` from the JWT:
+The Engine API enforces tenant isolation by prefixing all storage operations with the `vault_id` from the JWT:

-**FoundationDB Keyspace** (Server side):
+**FoundationDB Keyspace** (Engine side):

 ```text
 vault_<vault_id>/